Profile Category: Team

 Kendra Lee

-Kendra is an art historian and journalist.
-She studied Art History at the University of Victoria in Canada, and after graduating, she moved to London to complete a second Masters in Art Business at the Sotheby’s Institute of Art.
-Her professional experience encompasses museum curation, writing for journals, partaking in various symposiums, specialising in Contemporary Art, Modern and Impressionism Art, and Art Market Studies.
+Kendra Lee is an art historian and art market specialist.
+She studied Art History at the University of Victoria in Canada and holds two masters, including a Masters in Art Business at the Sotheby’s Institute of Art.
+She previously held the position of Assistant Curator at the Royal BC Museum in Canada.
+With over five years of extensive experience in the art industry, her professional experience encompasses museum curation, writing for journals, partaking in various symposiums, and specialising in Contemporary Art, and Art Market Studies.

 Gwen Bautista

-Gwen is a curator and an art writer based in Manila, Philippines.
+Gwen Bautista is a curator and an art writer based in Manila, Philippines.
 She is an alumna of Para Site’s Workshops for Emerging Arts Professionals in Hong Kong and a fellow of the EDI Global platform organised by Fondazione Morra Greco in Naples.
-She was a finalist at the Ateneo Art Awards, Purita Kalaw-Ledesma Prizes in Art Criticism (2019) and is the director of the Manila-based contemporary art space MONO8.
-Gwen has curated “Under construction.
-Manila Today'' (2018) for Artvisor in London.
+She was a finalist at the Ateneo Art Awards, Purita Kalaw-Ledesma Prizes in Art Criticism (2019) and is the Director of the Manila-based contemporary art space MONO8.
+Gwen represents Artvisor in South East Asia and curated the exhibition "Under construction.
+Manila Today" for Artvisor in London in 2018.

 Piero Tomassoni